Our Services

 Published on: 5/6/2026

-Apple cider vinegar’s acetic acid, polyphenols and probiotics can help inhibit inflammatory enzymes, neutralize free radicals and support gut health, and limited animal and human studies suggest these effects may ease joint swelling and stiffness.
+Apple cider vinegar (ACV) may help reduce joint pain and inflammation thanks to its acetic acid, polyphenols, and probiotics, which can inhibit inflammatory enzymes, neutralize free radicals, and support gut health.
+Limited animal and human research suggests these properties may ease joint swelling and stiffness associated with arthritis.

 Joint stiffness and discomfort are common complaints, especially as we age or remain active.
 You may have heard about using apple cider vinegar (ACV) for joint stiffness and wondered if it really helps.
 Here's an up-to-date, evidence-based look at why some doctors and researchers think ACV might ease inflammation in your joints—and what you should keep in mind before trying it.